leomariga/pyRANSAC-3D/CONTRIBUTING.md

 1. Fork the repo and create a new branch from `master`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. Update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!
+6. Clean unused files before commiting using `invoke clean`

 ## Any contributions you make will be under the Apache 2.0 Software License
 In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.